cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 * ```bosh cf add service postgresql 2``` creates a pool with 2 virtual machines and assigns the postgresql job to them.
 * The dotted boxes above are compile instances that BOSH will create temporarily to compile the necessary components.
 See the BOSH description above.

-With BOSH it is possible to allocate the postgres templates on the already existing DEA nodes and thus save costs on Amazon.
+With BOSH it is possible to allocate the postgres templates on the already existing DEA instances and thus save costs on Amazon.
 It all comes down to what kind of scale you need, and also separation from load issues.

-It is the responsibility of the separate application to handle clustering and communication between the nodes.
+It is the responsibility of the separate application to handle clustering and communication between the instances.

 ## Implementation